BaoIsCoding/bao11builder/README.md

-# tiny11builder
+# bao11builder
-*Scripts to build a trimmed-down Windows 11 image - now in **PowerShell**!*
+*Scripts to build a more trimmed-down Windows 11 image - now in **PowerShell**!*
+Fork of **tiny11builder**

 ## Introduction :
-Tiny11 builder, now completely overhauled. <br> After more than a year (for which I am so sorry) of no updates, tiny11 builder is now a much more complete and flexible solution - one script fits all.
+Bao11 builder, now completely overhauled. <br>bao11builder is now a  complete and flexible solution - one script fits all.
 Also, it is a steppingstone for an even more fleshed-out solution.

 You can now use it on ANY Windows 11 release (not just a specific build), as well as ANY language or architecture.
 This is made possible thanks to the much-improved scripting capabilities of PowerShell, compared to the older Batch release.